ymmah/Xceder/C#API/readme.md

 * CircularBuffer.cs

-  used by the Client.cs to store the bytes
+  used by the Client.cs to instrumentStore the bytes

 * Client.cs